The center says he's grown up, ready to go

 Staff Blends Up-and-Comers with Industry Veterans

-At Arkansas State, Grimes coached an offensive line unit that helped set a school-record with 481.8 yards of total offense per game while ranking 16th nationally in fewest sacks allowed.
+Prior to Auburn, Grimes spent the 2012 season at Arkansas State with Malzahn, coaching an offensive line unit that helped set a school record with 481.8 yards of total offense per game while ranking 16th nationally in fewest sacks allowed.
 Senior offensive lineman Zach McKnight earned first-team All-Sun Belt honors under Grimes' direction as the offense led the Sun Belt in rushing and ranked in the top 25 nationally in total offense, scoring offense and rushing offense.

 Prior to his arrival at ASU, Grimes spent two seasons at Kansas (2010-11) and Mississippi State (2004-08) as the offensive line coach.
 Grimes' coaching career also includes stints at East Carolina, Texas A&M, Virginia Tech, Arkansas, Louisiana-Monroe and Delta State as an assistant coach over the last three decades.

-Grimes grew up in Clarendon, Ark. and is married to the former Jennifer Graves.
-The couple has four children, including sons Aaron and Nick and daughters Danielle and Lindsey.
+Grimes grew up in Clarendon, Arkansas, and is married to the former Jennifer Graves, who received a degree in advertising and public relations from Arkansas.
+The couple has four children, sons Aaron and Nick and daughters Danielle and Lindsey.